tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 The functions in this section decode data transmissions in Teletext **Independent Data Line** packets (EN 300 708 section 6), i.e. data transmissions based on packet 8/30.

+**Note this class is not implemented in the Python module as this service is believed to be obsolete.**

 Constructor Zvbi.IdlDemux()
 ---------------------------